• Add description, images, menus and links to your mega menu

 plant acclimation

 Here is some helpful information about why leaves are turning yellow or brown.
-This can be happening for a few reasons.
+This can happen for a few reasons.

 1. Acclimation